Mentors can be one of the fastest ways to get from where you are to where you want to be in your career.

-Mentors can help you identify and build up your strengths, recognize your weaknesses (and help with damage control), learn how to navigate office politics, figure out career questions, and generally be an advocate for your ongoing success.
+Mentors can help you identify and build up your strengths, recognize your weaknesses, navigate office politics, figure out career questions and generally enable you to bring out your best.

 If so, then you’ve probably identified someone who’s great mentor material.
 Your goal should be to build on those existing positive interactions to create a more structured learning relationship.
 And that starts with you first thinking through exactly what goals you have for the relationship, how to structure your work together, and what specifically you’re going to ask your mentor to do.

 Do you want coaching on your communication style?
 Guidance on a potential promotion opportunity?
 Advice about what next career steps might be best for you?
 Help developing your leadership skills?
-You want to be clear about the reason for your mentoring request, so your potential mentor will have an idea of how to help – or whether he or she can, in fact, help.
+You want to be clear about the reason for your mentoring request, so your potential mentor will have an idea of how to help.

-Regarding structuring your work together, are you hoping to meet for coffee and discussion once a week, once a month, some other schedule?
-(Needless to say, this will depend on the availability of your mentor, but it’s good to provide a sense of what you were thinking here.)
+As for structuring your time together, are you hoping to meet for coffee and discussion once a week, once a month, some other schedule?
+Needless to say, this will depend on the availability of your mentor, but it’s good to provide a sense of what you’re thinking.

-And are you looking for general guidance on your key issues, recommendations for reading and/or resources, professional connections, suggested actions to undertake/practice, or some other type of coaching?
+And are you looking for general guidance on your key issues, recommendations for reading and/or resources, professional connections, suggested actions to undertake or some other type of coaching?

 Once you’ve thought through these issues, you’re ready to ask someone to mentor you.
 Here’s how to do that: